-From time to time you will need to replace the strings on your guitar.
-Ideally you should do this every few weeks as the strings become worn and start to sound dull.
-However it does obviously matter on how much you play your guitar.
-This lesson will discuss how you should go about changing guitar strings.
+From time to time you’ll need to replace the strings on your guitar.
+Ideally you should do this every few weeks as the strings become worn and start to sound dull; although it does obviously matter on how much you play your guitar!
+In this lesson we’ll discuss how to change guitar strings.

 When changing the strings it is recommended that you change one string at a time starting with the thickest string, i.e. the E string.
 This is to try and reduce the change in tension on the neck of your guitar – making it a little easier to tune each string.